BaoBao0926/CMU-10714-DL-System-Course-Project/README.md

 # CMU-10714-DL-System-Course-Project
-This is the repository of course prohect of CMU course: 10714 Deep Learning System: Algotirhm and Implementation
+This is the repository of course project of CMU course: 10714 Deep Learning System: Algotirhm and Implementation

 ```bash
 # clone the repo
 git clone https://github.com/BaoBao0926/CMU-10714-DL-System-Course-Project.git
 ```

+You are free to build developer environment by both conda or uv, but you should make sure the environment is running on linux (either x86 Ubuntu systems or Windows WSL).

+If you are a window system user, please make sure your computer has WSL.
+You can refer to the guideline at here: https://www.bilibili.com/video/BV1tW42197za/?spm_id_from=333.1007.top_right_bar_window_default_collection.content.click

+You are free to build the environment by conda or uv

+conda:

 ```bash
 # config the environment